 Although we hear about Green more than ever, not everybody thinks quite the same way about what it really means, and more importantly how to apply its basic principles to their daily lives.
-I like to define Green as a way of thinking about our planet, its precious resources and how to live in a more sustainable and healthy environment, while saving some Green!
+Besides promotion and implementation of basic ideas and principles such as various forms of renewable energy, I like to define Green Living or Sustainable Design, as a way of thinking about our planet, its precious resources and how to live in a more sustainable and healthy environment while saving some Green!

 It’s about the awareness and impact of our activities on the environment and how the results of which affect our lives and well beings.
 As we witness the global climate change and its impact on the way of life around the planet, we may feel helpless and overwhelmed.
-But there are a number of simple things we can be aware of and do every day, to do our share, no matter how small, to help.
+But there are a number of simple things we can be aware of and do every day to fulfil our share, no matter how small.

 These four basic issues are as follows:

-To be Green is to promote a lifestyle of appreciation for our planet’s precious natural resources, as well as our own health and well being.
+To live Green is to promote a lifestyle of appreciation for our planet’s precious natural resources and the environment, as well as our own health and well being.

 Energy: That is a vast domain of our daily activities.
 We are talking about how we heat our homes, drive our cars, use electricity for all sorts of activities, etc. In a larger scale we should make sure our homes are well insulated, drive more efficient cars and purchase more efficient appliances.
 On the other hand we can adjust our daily activities by lowering the thermostat at night when we are in bed US Department of Energy recommends setting the thermostat at 68 degrees during the

 day and 64 degrees at nights during winter, and 75 degrees in day times and a little higher at nights during summer seasons.
 Which they claim can reduce your heating and cooling bill between 15 to 55%.
 Or while it might be too big of an investment to get more energy efficient windows, weather stripping costs very little, while saving great amount of green and provide greater comfort.